 Enforcing fire and earthquake regulations, addressing flood risks, and safer storage for nuclear waste are just a few of the ways we can help prevent nuclear accidents.

 The United States should take these steps now—upgrading safety and security standards, enforcing all the rules, and becoming the tough, consistent regulator the public deserves.

 You can help.
 Check out our action alerts, visit our citizen resource center, and speak up for better-regulated nuclear power in the United States.
-Together we can make this low-carbon energy source as safe as possible.
+Together we can make this important low-carbon energy source as safe as possible.

 While the probability of a nuclear power accident may be small, the human and environmental consequences of a radiation release can be catastrophic.